-Keto Bread with Yeast: Coconut Flour Keto Bread (Delicious!)
+Coconut Flour Keto Bread

-Texture, flavor, rise, moisture-- these were just a few things I had to get “just right”.
+Texture, flavor, rise, moisture– these were just a few things I had to get “just right”.

-If you're looking for a keto bread that tastes great and works well for sandwiches, french toast or just to toast with liberal amount of fresh organic butter--this is a great recipe to use.
+If you're looking for a keto bread that tastes great and works well for sandwiches, french toast or just to toast with liberal amount of fresh organic butter–this is a great recipe to use.

 When I set out to make the perfect keto bread, I had no idea what was in store for me.
 For 15 years, I had been baking breads using traditional flours.
-Jump to Recipe

 Yet, baking keto bread was a whole different ball-game.

 Results from these recipes were very “wet” and had an “off” flavor.
 Many of them contained psyllium husk powder to which I grew a quick aversion to.

-My results….. the end product that came out of the oven resembled bread in appearance but not in taste or texture.
+In fact… the recipe I made with psyllium husk came out of the oven resembled bread in appearance but not in taste or texture.

 I wanted something that would make a great keto sandwich bread.
 I also wanted an easy recipe that anyone (including my husband) could make!